adtork/MSEE-Hairpin-Design-Considerations/README.md

  °Less visability into vHubs since they are MSFT managed Vnets

 # Conclusion
-The above are design alternatives are additonal ways to direct traffic for intra and inter region designs using ExpressRoute.
+The above are design alternatives to direct traffic for intra and inter region designs using ExpressRoute.
 The old approaches of doing a "summary route" for intra region and "bow-tie" for inter-region should be discourgaged because traffic still hairpins at the MSEE which adds latency and is discouraged moving forward.
-Down the road, Azure will likely prevent users from using this approach if it detects this being configured.